 Not just food, but healthy food.

 Food access is a right.
 That one has been with us since 1948, the result of the experience of the Second World War.
-At the end of that war, vowing that the world would never again see such suffering, the international community created the United Nations and drafted the Universal Declaration of Human Rights.
-Among the various protections, guarantees, and liberties is the individual's right to food.
+Vowing that the world would never again see such suffering, the international community created the United Nations and drafted the Universal Declaration of Human Rights.
+Among the various protections, guarantees, and liberties is the individual’s right to food.

-Back in 1948, nobody thought to specify the type of food.
-When those words were written, the Big Mac was just a gleam in Roy Kroc's eye, and the Colonel had yet to fry his first chicken.
+Nobody thought to specify the type of food.
+In 1948, the Big Mac was just a gleam in Roy Kroc’s eye, and the Colonel had yet to fry his first chicken.
 Who could have imagined a time when nutrition would be so divorced from food that malnutrition could go hand-in-hand with obesity?